Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 await cdpSession.send('Emulation.setCPUThrottlingRate', { rate: 3 })
 ```

+Alternately, manually run the test with network throttling (e.g. Slow 3G) applied to the browser.
+This can be useful for identifying states that occur when there is a slow network connection.

+#### Repeats

+A flaky test in CI can be difficult to reproduce locally.
+However, running the test many times in a row (via Playwright's `--repeat-each` flag) can help reveal the flake.

 #### Hardware Resources

 A developer's local machine may have more powerful hardware resources compared to GitHub Actions workflow runners.
 If a VM is overbooked, tests may fail.
 Alternately, the remote machine may be more powerful than the local machine.